PaulaYaniz/Unit1/tasks/task1.md

+### Question 1:
+#### What is the most powerful computer?
+Glad you asked.
+Watch [this](https://youtu.be/PS_PlorW6pM) video about Sierra Computer.
+Describe below points that surprised you the most.
+What surprised me the most about this video is that the computers takes up a lot of physical space to store.

+### Question 2:
+#### Supercomputers are currently used to investigate solutions to real life problems from cancer research, Ai, economics, or brain simulation.
+Military uses are also one major force behind the development of these machines.
+Analyze the benefits and possible drawbacks of developing supercomputers in our modern world?
+Should we do it?
+The drawbacks of developing supercomputers in our modern world is that there will be a moment in which supercomputers will be able to create mega-hiper-super-computers, and by that moment the humans won't be able to control them and the machines will destroy the world.

 ### Programming task
 In a school there are 2400 students and each student uses one locker.
 Each locker has a unique number from 1 to 2400.
 The lockers are to be painted in four colors: red, white, yellow and blue, in order of locker numbers, as shown in the following table.link
 ![image](https://user-images.githubusercontent.com/89135778/190984718-40e31603-486e-47c8-8230-07fdc51d14ee.png)

 The pattern of colors continues in this manner.
 For example, locker number 15 will be painted yellow.